 - Not treating - this is a common option for mild or moderate infections.
 Your tears contain chemicals that fight off germs (bacteria).
 Without treatment, most cases of infective conjunctivitis clear on their own within 1-2 weeks.
 Often they clear within 2-5 days.
 If symptoms become worse then see a doctor to check your eye and to see if you need treatment.

 - Bathing the eyes - using cool clean water, this may be soothing.

 - Lubricant eye drops - these may reduce eye discomfort.
 They are available over the counter, as well as on prescription.

 These may be prescribed and might be:

 - Eye ointment such as chloramphenicol or fusidic acid (actually an oily drop, halfway between an ointment and a drop).

-Note: treatment using antibiotic preparations tends to be for more severe cases.
+Note: treatment using antibiotic preparations tends to be for more severe cases, as they make very little difference in mild cases, which get better anyway.
 It is also used for those cases not clearing on their own.
 (Tell your doctor if you are pregnant, as some eye drops may not be suitable.)